Collins33/WeConnect/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md]
+This project is licensed under the MIT License ]